fonsecaeli/Instant-Messenger/README.md

 To Do List
-1. Server Login (name, ip, encryption bit length)
+1. Use existing Java libraries for encryption
-2. Client Login ("")
+2. Less shitty graphics
-3. Input box?
+3. Work around firewalls?
-4. Colors
+4. More buttons